fg91/learning_cuda/notes/lesson_2/README.md

 `out[i + j*128] = out[j + i*128]`

 ## Question we need to answer:
-### 1. How can threads efficiently access memory in conert?
+### 1. How can threads efficiently access memory in concert?
 ### 2. How to exploit data reuse?
 ### 3. How can threads communicate partial results safely by sharing memory?